chrischia06/chrischia06/README.md

 ### Hi there 👋

  My interests and skills are in applying ML/DL, time series, and econometrics to data-driven problems (in finance and other areas).
-Github: https://github.com/chrischia06/ .
-I am also able to work on any ad-hoc general software /data engineering and web dev tasks.
+I am also able to work on any general  ad-hoc software /data engineering and web dev tasks.
 Contact me at $USERNAME[at]gmail[dot]com for any opportunities.

 **Some projects...**